microsoft/ALAppExtensions/README.md

 	   Renumber-NavObjectIds -SourceFolder "C:\...\C52012DataMigration\" -DestinationFolder "C:\...\C52012DataMigrationReID" -RenumberList $RenumberList -Verbose
        ```
 5. In Visual Studio Code, connect to your sandbox (follow the steps in the documentation that step 1 refers to) and open the C:\...\C52012DataMigrationReID folder.
-Now you are ready to go: you can modify the code and build your extension as normal.
+Now you are ready to go.
+You can modify the code and build your extension.
 6. To submit your changes, create a new branch.
 Remember to revert the change of IDs, and then create a pull request.

-## Contributing
-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a
-Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us
-the rights to use your contribution.
-For details, visit https://cla.microsoft.com.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide
-a CLA and decorate the PR appropriately (e.g., label, comment).
-Simply follow the instructions
-provided by the bot.
-You will only need to do this once across all repos using our CLA.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or
-contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.